chiayolin/nbc/README.md

 Number Base Converter
 =====================

 The program, `nbc` is stands for the Number Base Converter. `nbc` is an open source multi-platforms number base converter that written in C. You can use `nbc` to convert between binary, octal, decimal, and hexadecimal number.
-The program itself also provides a powerful interactive mode, and command line options.
+The program itself also provides a powerful interactive mode, as well as command line options.

 Installing
 ----------